NikolaKolew/BikeShop/README.md

     ```sh
     poetry install
     ```
-3. Sample results can be found in main.py
+3. Sample results can be found in main.py and all XLSX files can be found in data_dictonary folder